OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 VMDK Image to QCOW2 Datastore
 --------------------------------------------------------------------------------

 Here is how it works.
-We have a qcow2 image within MarketPlace and we want to use it in KVM
+We have a vmdk image within MarketPlace and we want to use it in KVM:

-1. We go to MarketPlace and select the image that we want, then click on **Download Button**.
+1. Go to MarketPlace and select the image, then click on **Download Button**.

 .. image:: /images/market_migrate_vmdk_qcow2_1.png
     :width: 90%